sandraalhames/Q-3-Qompute-2025/README.md

 ## **How to Start Qomputing**

+Please visit [IBM Setup Guide](https://docs.google.com/document/d/12Be_4zIUcz8xkC1jnlbSwCfLch4eiJhVqtn0Syusv70/edit?usp=sharing) for an overview of installing Qiskit, accessing the online environment, and using the backend computing tools.

 ### Access to IBM Hardware
 Whether you will work locally or in a cloud environment, the first step for all users is to install Qiskit.
-Please visit [IBM Qiskit install guide](https://quantum.cloud.ibm.com/docs/en/guides/install-qiskit) this page to learn about how to install Qiskit and set up the Python environment.
+Please visit [IBM Qiskit install guide](https://quantum.cloud.ibm.com/docs/en/guides/install-qiskit) to learn about how to install Qiskit and set up the Python environment.

 Also, you can visit this YouTube videos: [How to Install Qiskit | Coding with Qiskit 1.x | Programming on Quantum Computers](https://youtu.be/dZWz4Gs_BuI?si=um36GxYPqrcAaZC_)

 ### Using an Online Environment
-To ensure an easy and consistent experience for all participants—especially those on Windows—we can try [qBraid](https://www.qbraid.com/), one of the supported online environments, to provide a pre-configured, ready-to-use environment to use Qiskit..
+To ensure an easy and consistent experience for all participants—especially those on Windows — we can try [qBraid](https://www.qbraid.com/), one of the supported online environments, to provide a pre-configured, ready-to-use environment to use Qiskit.
 You can follow these steps to launch the lab notebooks on qBraid.

 You can find [detailed instructions](https://docs.qbraid.com/lab/user-guide/getting-started) on qBraid.